Bruce Billings (baseball)

 Bruce Billings (born November 18, 1985) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Colorado Rockies, Oakland Athletics, and New York Yankees.
-He also pitched in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions and Fubon Guardians.
+He also played in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions and Fubon Guardians.

 Early life and college

 Billings is the son of Bruce and Emily.
 Billings attended the San Diego School of Creative and Performing Arts (SDSCPA) and Samuel F. B. Morse High School and San Diego State University who played for the SDSU baseball team as a short reliever in 2004 and a starter in 2005 and 2006.
 In 2005, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 While at SDSU, Bruce Billings became the school's all-time strikeout leader (Stephen Strasberg went on the break Billings record before leaving for professional baseball).
-Billings was drafted by the Philadelphia Phillies in the 2006 MLB June Amateur Draft in the 31st round, but decided to stay one more year at San Diego State.
-Billings was again drafted by the Colorado Rockies in the 30th round in the 2007 MLB June Amateur Draft, 912th overall, and he accepted the deal.
+Billings was drafted by the Philadelphia Phillies in the 2006 Major League Baseball draft in the 31st round, but decided to stay one more year at San Diego State.